Skip to contents

 save_input

-Optionally, should input data and function arguments be saved (this is necessary for running ResIN_boots_prepare function).
+Logical; should input data and function arguments be saved (this is necessary for running ResIN_boots_prepare function).
 Defaults to TRUE.

 Value